Fellowship Advising Office (FAO) Events

 Meet FAO staff; award representatives; and previous award applicants, recipients, and finalists.
 If you cannot make a session, you can set up an appointment here.

 Boren Awards information session

 Date, time, and location: Wednesday, October 25, 2017 | 5PM-6PM | SAS Hall, room 1218

-Who should attend: Current undergraduate and graduate students from all academic majors who have thought about studying abroad and are interested in learning how to fund traditional and self-designed experiences. who are interested in studying less commonly taught languages in world regions critical to U.S. interests.
-First- and second-year students, STEM majors, and students are strongly encouraged to attend.
+Who should attend: Current undergraduate and graduate students from all academic majors who have thought about studying abroad and are interested in studying less commonly taught languages in world regions critical to U.S. interests.
+First- and second-year students, STEM majors, and students in ROTC are strongly encouraged to attend.

 Details: Come hear about the Boren Scholarships and Fellowships, which provide unique funding opportunities for U.S. undergraduate and graduate students to add an important international and language component to their educations.
 The awards focus on geographic areas, languages, and fields of study that are critical to U.S. national security, broadly defined, and underrepresented in study abroad.
 A representative from the Boren Awards will lead the session and answer questions.
 FAO will host the session and will answer questions about the campus endorsement application deadline.

 Who should attend: All majors and class years are welcome; freshmen, sophomores, and juniors are strongly encouraged to attend.